shawnferry/HOL7712-gitbook/a-simple-sitepp.md

 $$

-1. Now that we have created a \/root\/.zshrc run zsh `exec zsh`
+1. Now that we have created a \/root\/.zshrc, run zsh.
+  `exec zsh`
   ![](/images/SIMPLE01-WWW-007-prompt.png)